pygame/pygame/docs/reST/tut/PygameIntro.rst

 our program is initialized and ready to run.
 Inside an infinite loop we check for user input, move the ball, and then draw the ball.
 If you are familiar with GUI programming, you have had experience with events and event loops.
-In Pygame this is no different, we check if a *QUIT* event has happened.
-If so we simply exit the program, Pygame will ensure everything is cleanly shutdown.
+In pygame this is no different, we check if a *QUIT* event has happened.
+If so we simply exit the program, pygame will ensure everything is cleanly shutdown.

 It is time to update our position for the ball.